MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-java.md

 # CustomerIntent: As a developer, I want to learn the basics of the Java library so that I can build applications with Azure Cosmos DB for NoSQL.
 ---

-# Quickstart: Azure Cosmos DB for NoSQL library for Java
+# Quickstart: Use Azure Cosmos DB for NoSQL with Azure SDK for Java

 [!INCLUDE[Developer Quickstart selector](includes/quickstart/dev-selector.md)]

-Get started with the Azure Cosmos DB for NoSQL client library for Java to query data in your containers and perform common operations on individual items.
-Follow these steps to deploy a minimal solution to your environment using the Azure Developer CLI.
+In this quickstart, you deploy a basic Azure Cosmos DB for Table application using the Azure SDK for Java.
+Azure Cosmos DB for Table is a schemaless data store allowing applications to store structured table data in the cloud.
+You learn how to create tables, rows, and perform basic tasks within your Azure Cosmos DB resource using the Azure SDK for Java.

 [API reference documentation](/java/api/overview/azure/cosmos-readme) | [Library source code](https://github.com/azure/azure-sdk-for-java/tree/main/sdk/cosmos/azure-cosmos) | [Package (Maven)](https://mvnrepository.com/artifact/com.azure/azure-cosmos) | [Azure Developer CLI](/azure/developer/azure-developer-cli/overview)